-In the course of almost a decade, Danny Farquhar has gone from the star on a Ft.
+Over the last decade, Danny Farquhar has gone from the star on a Ft.
 Lauderdale high school baseball team in which according to him, “nobody else had to show up,” to a key cog in a Seattle Mariners bullpen that includes a bartender from Tucson (Tom Wilhelmsen) and the Dominican version of Robin Hood (Fernando Rodney).

-The Toronto Blue Jays drafted Farquhar out of college in 2010, but since then, teams have been playing hot potato with his career.
+The Toronto Blue Jays drafted Farquhar out of college in 2010, but since then, many teams played hot potato with his career.
 He made his MLB debut in September of 2011 after being traded to and back from the Oakland Athletics that same year.

 He then spent the 2012 season with three different Major League organizations and five different minor league teams, ending with Farquhar being traded from the New York Yankees to the Seattle Mariners for Ichiro Suzuki.

 “It sucked,” he said about the 2012 journey.
 “The worst was probably going from Double-A to Triple-A with the Yankees because we’re in Binghamton, NY, my wife was with me, she drove down to Pennsylvania to our apartment where we just moved into, and then right after the game they called me up to Rochester.
 So she had to drive down (seven hour drive), unpacks the car, I call her up and say ‘hey repack the car,’ she comes pick me up and we finish the drive.
 It was terrible.”